Mwayi011/Mwayi011/README.md

 👀 I’m interested in story telling using data.

-🌱 I’ve recently graduated from my data analytics studies and look forward to pursuing my own projects.
+🌱 I look forward to getting involved in more opportunities related to data.

-📫 I can be reached at mwayi@careerfit.co.za.
+📫 I can be reached at mwayisosola@gmail.com

-⚡ Fun fact: I love boxing!